Inputs

 Moisture

-If ERF is compiled with ERF_USE_MOISTURE defined, then the following run-time options control how the full moisture model is used.
+The following run-time options control how the full moisture model is used.

 List of Parameters